-I hope this article helped you understand the various Japanese greetings and their meaning in English so you can properly say hello in Japanese in any situation.
+I hope this article helped you understand the various Japanese greetings and their meaning in English so you can correctly say hello in Japanese in any situation.
 While some might seem similar to each other, there are slight nuances that change the meaning of the phrases.

 The best way to learn is by practicing with Japanese friends.
-Don’t be afraid to make mistakes, everyone makes them!
+Don’t be afraid to make mistakes; everyone makes them!
 Practice makes perfect.

 Frequently Asked Questions about Japanese Greetings: